PostgreSQL, Blog

 Connection to Server Failed: Connection Refused

-💡 Solution: Ensure the PostgreSQL server is up and check the postgresql.conf file for the listen_addresses and port settings.
+💡 Solution: If you encounter the "postgres connection refused" error, ensure the PostgreSQL server is up and check the postgresql.conf file for the listen_addresses and port settings.

 To ensure that PostgreSQL is listening on all interfaces, listen_addresses should be set to *.
 If this and the port are what you expect, then it’s possible that either a firewall or network element is blocking your connection (maybe the server is on a private network), or you have the hostname wrong.